An Investing Road Map for Retirees

 Your withdrawal rate--the amount you spend from your portfolio each year--is a crucial determinant of your retirement plan's success or failure.
 But how to determine how much to take out without prematurely running out of money while simultaneously ensuring a decent standard of living in retirement?

-Most financial planners agree that the 4% guideline is a reasonable starting point.
+For years, many financial planners agreed that the 4% guideline is a reasonable starting point for portfolio withdrawals.
 The 4% guideline assumes that you withdraw 4% of your balance in year 1 of retirement, then inflation-adjust that dollar amount as the years go by.
 For example, a $1 million portfolio would support a $40,000 initial withdrawal; assuming 3% inflation, the retiree could take a $41,200 withdrawal in year 2, and so on.

+More recently, however, some retirement researchers have poked at the 4% guideline, noting that market history has never featured bond yields as low as what we see today.
 Planners also generally agree on the virtue of staying flexible on your withdrawal rate, to the extent that you can.
 That means reining in your spending if you encounter a market shock that depresses your portfolio's value (especially if you encounter that market shock early on in retirement), while potentially taking out more in years when your portfolio is riding high.
-This article discusses some different methods for adjusting your withdrawal rate based on market conditions.
+It's also worth noting that even though planners believe it's prudent to take an initial withdrawal rate lower than 4%, that lower percentage will, for most retirees, be calculated on a portfolio that's higher overall.
+Thus, the dollar value of safe payouts for new retirees today may be every bit as high as was the case a decade ago.

 Pay Attention to Tax Matters

 Retirement planning would be so simple if we each came into retirement with a single investment account like a Roth IRA.
-Roth withdrawals are tax-free, and there are no required minimum distributions (RMDs), either.
+Roth withdrawals are tax-free, and there are no required minimum distributions, either.

 Yet thanks to the tax code, the reality will be far messier for most of us: We might have assets in Roth IRAs, but other assets in traditional tax-deferred and taxable accounts as well.
 In fact, the typical retiree today will come into retirement with most of her assets in traditional tax-deferred accounts like IRAs and 401(k)s.
 Distributions from these accounts are taxable upon withdrawal and are also subject to required minimum distributions; those withdrawals have the potential to bump you into a higher tax bracket.

 One key concept when you begin drawing down from your portfolio is to first tap the accounts that are the least beneficial from a tax standpoint, while saving the accounts with the biggest tax benefits until later in your distribution queue.
 The standard withdrawal sequencing calls for RMDs, to the extent that you're subject to them, to go first in the distribution queue, followed by taxable accounts, and traditional tax-deferred accounts.
 Roth assets, because they carry the biggest tax benefits, should go last.
-This article takes a closer look at withdrawal sequencing, and this one addresses when to flout those rules.
-As you may have gathered, withdrawal sequencing is an area where a tax advisor can add a lot of value.
+Of course, that's just a basic framework; there may be situations when it makes sense to flout those rules.

 Right-Size Your Portfolio's Risk Profile